eosnetworkfoundation/docs/glossary.md

 ## EOSIO Types
 EOSIO source code defines a list of types which ease the developer's work when writing smart contracts, plugins, or when extending the EOSIO source code.
 Example types include `account_name`, `permission_name`, `table_name`, `action_name`, `scope_name`, `weight_type`, `public_key`, etc.

+## EOSJS
+A frontend library for javascript development for native mobile applications development, in addition to Swift and Java SDKs.
+A Javascript API SDK for integration with Antelope-based blockchains using the Antelope RPC API.

 ## EVM
 Earned Value Management.
 EVM is a project management methodology that integrates schedule, costs, and scope to measure project performance.